 5) Pinch apart the fabrics at the center

 6) Snip in the center and then cut along the drawn lines

 7) Square up your quilt block- snip off those points to reduce bulk.
 Be careful with the fabric as it’s the bias edge!

 Here’s a video if you’d like to see it in action:

-This is the quilt that was made using these quilt blocks– tutorial coming soon!
+This is the quilt that was made using these quilt blocks– tutorial for it here!